Bilingual Nursing Fellowship Program (BNFP)

 There has never been a better time to be a nurse.
-South Mountain Community College, in cooperation with Phoenix College, offers one of the foremost bilingual nursing programs in the southwest, in which students from all cultural backgrounds may participate.
-The healthcare market is growing each day and there is high demand for bilingual nurses in the medical industry.
+South Mountain Community College, in cooperation with Phoenix College, Gateway Community College, and Arizona State University offers one of the foremost bilingual nursing programs in the Southwest.
+The healthcare industry is growing each day and there is high demand for qualified bilingual nurses.